Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Introduction

 \section{Introduction}

 Data-driven sequential decision-making is gaining widespread prominence in real-world applications, including marketing \citep{liu2022dynamic}, healthcare \citep{komorowski2018artificial}, and education \citep{rafferty2016faster}.
 A primary challenge in these areas is managing high-dimensional feature spaces, especially when personalizing services or navigating complex domains.
 Furthermore, societal applications often face a significant data scarcity issue when venturing into new locations, targeting different population groups, or introducing new products or services.
 Data scarcity, marked by high dimensionality or a lack of historical data, demands innovative methods for data aggregation and automatic knowledge transfer.
 To tackle this crucial challenge, we introduce a knowledge transfer framework designed for data-driven sequential decision-making.
-This method can accelerate learning in a specific decision-making task by utilizing related source tasks from large-scale observational, simulated, or offline datasets.
+This method can accelerate learning in a specific decision-making task by utilizing related source tasks from large-scale observational or simulated datasets.

 The formal study of data-driven sequential decision-making is conducted within the broad framework of \textit{reinforcement learning} (RL) \citep{sutton2018reinforcement}.
 Within RL, numerous model assumptions and methods exist for estimation and decision-making.
-In this paper, we focus on sample-transferred estimation of the optimal action-value function, i.e., the $Q^*$ function, for stationary \textit{Markov decision processes} (MDPs), employing the classic framework of {\em Fitted $Q$-Iteration} (FQI) \citep{ernst2005tree}.
+In this paper, we focus on sample-transferred estimation of the optimal action-value function, i.e., the $Q^*$ function, for stationary \textit{Markov decision processes} (MDPs).